NHSDigital/dtos-solution-architecture/README.md

 5. Merge only after approval

 Remember: Never merge directly into the main branch.
 All changes must go through the Pull Request process.

+## Publishing

+The contents of the C4 and Eventcatalog once merged into **Main** will now get published to this site - https://nhsdigital.github.io/dtos-solution-architecture through the deploy-eventcatalog.yml github action.
+It does this by running two separate tasks: -

+- It executes `npm run build` in the eventcatalog folder to generate the contents for the eventcatalog
+- It then execute `ghcr.io/nhsdigital/dtos-structurizr-site-generatr generate-site` which uses this [site's](https://github.com/NHSDigital/dtos-structurizr-site-generatr) docker image to produce an NHS themed static website
+- The two sets of files are zipped up and deployed using github pages for the repository.